MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/choose-landing-zone-option.md

 <!-- markdownlint-enable MD034 -->

 You might also consider third-party implementations.
 Our partners have many implementations available through their services.
-For more information, visit [Evaluate a Microsoft partner's Azure landing zone](./partner-landing-zone.md).
+For more information, see [Evaluate a Microsoft partner's Azure landing zone](./partner-landing-zone.md).

 ## Overview of landing zone options